World Solar Challenge: Objective

-The objective of the challenge is to promote the innovation of solar-powered cars.
-It is a design competition at its core, and every team/car that successfully crosses the finish line is considered successful.
-Teams from universities and enterprises participate.
-In 2015, 43 teams from 23 countries competed in the challenge.

 Challenge strategy

 Efficient balancing of power resources and power consumption is the key to success during the challenge.
 At any moment in time, the optimal driving speed depends on the weather forecast and the remaining capacity of the batteries.
 The team members in the escort cars will continuously remotely retrieve data from the solar car about its condition and use these data as input for prior developed computer programs to work out the best driving strategy.

 It is equally important to charge the batteries as much as possible in periods of daylight when the car is not driving.
 To capture as much solar energy as possible, the solar panels are generally directed such that these are perpendicular to the incident sun rays.
 Sometimes the whole solar array is tilted for this purpose.